 The value CPM (cost per thousand impressions) is an amount you specify to help Google Ad Manager estimate the value of campaigns.
 The amount entered in the "Value CPM" field serves two purposes:

 - It's used in revenue calculations for impressions served.

-- When a value CPM is defined for non-guaranteed line item types, such as Bulk, Network, or Price Priority, the value CPM is used for competition in dynamic allocation and First Look instead of the "Rate" value.
+- When a value CPM is defined for remnant line items, the value CPM is used for competition in dynamic allocation and First Look instead of the "Rate" value.

 When dynamic allocation isn't in effect, the value CPM does not impact delivery—priority and goal are used instead.
 For example, without dynamic allocation, a Network line item at priority 12 will always preempt a Price Priority line item at priority 12 in the ad selection process.
 Even if a Price Priority line item has a value CPM of $10.00 and a Network line item has a value CPM of $7.00, the Network line item still preempts the Price Priority line item.